magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 In order to understand better the principle, we can do an example.
 Let's say that we have to implement an application that given some shapes it calculates the sum of the area of these shapes and prints the output.

-We start creating our shapes classes:
+So, let's start creating our shapes classes:

 ```typescript
 class Circle {